 GlobalHealth's UM staff will work with the hospital case manager to arrange for any needed services.
-GlobalHealth's participation in the discharge planning process will vary based on the individual patient's circumstances and may occur by telephone or through on-site reviews.
+GlobalHealth's participation in the discharge planning process for coordination of care will vary based on the individual patient's circumstances and may occur by telephone or through on-site reviews.